-In Ireland, there are many folklore stories associated with devil and his cloven feet.
-With the Irish being very superstitious such stories bring a lot of fear into people’s home.
+In Ireland, there are many folklore stories associated with the devil and his cloven feet.
+With the Irish being very superstitious such stories bring a lot of fear into people’s homes.

-This folklore tales dates back to when St Patrick was travelling in Ireland to help spread Christianity to a nation of pagans.
+This folklore tale dates back to when St Patrick was traveling in Ireland to help spread Christianity to a nation of pagans.

 The evil black pig of Monaghan

 Local people, in what is known as today’s County Monaghan, often complained of an evil wild black pig that would cause chaos among their properties.
-The large black pig was described like no other farm pig, it was very large, blacker than the night sky, and he had beady red eyes that no pig should have.
+The large black pig was described like no other farm pig, it was very large, blacker than the night sky, and he had wee beady red eyes that no pig should have.

 The Irish, being pagans at the time, believed the black pig as an omen of bad luck.
 He would destroy farm crops, scare other farm animals, and make loud grunting noises in the dead of night.
 People were terrified of him and refused to venture alone outside during the night.

 Farmers asked local warriors to hunt down the evil pig and kill it before it would cause any more damage.
 Bands of warriors, the bravest of the brave, searched all over Monaghan for the black pig but he was nowhere to be found.

 The arrival of St Patrick

-When St Patrick arrived in Ireland he travelled north and made his way into Monaghan where people came from all over to meet him.
+When St Patrick arrived in Ireland he traveled north and made his way into Monaghan where people came from all over to meet him.
 Word had already reached the people of Monaghan about this great man who arrived in Ireland to tell everyone people of his powerful god.